Anti-apartheid Icon Desmond Tutu Dies At 90 - UrduPoint

 "A universal spirit, Archbishop Tutu was grounded in the struggle for liberation and justice in his own country, but also concerned with injustice everywhere," Obama said in a statement.

-Mourners gathered at his former parish in Cape Town, St George's Cathedral, while others massed at his home, some holding flower bouquets, according to an AFP journalist.
+Mourners gathered at St. George's Cathedral, while others massed at his home, some holding flower bouquets, according to an AFP journalist.

 South Africa's cricket team wore black armbands in Tutu's honour on day one of the first Test against India in South Africa.